canonical/ubuntu-cloud-docs/docs/public-images/public-images-explanation/public-image-retention-policy.rst

    :start-after: Start: Daily vs release images
    :end-before: End: Daily vs release images

-For more details about these image types, check out our documentation of :ref:`image release types <all-clouds:release-types>`.
+For more details about these image types, check out our documentation of :doc:`image release types <all-clouds:all-clouds-explanation/release-types>`.

 The retention policy can be summarized as follows: